sterlingwes/storytime/README.md

 *  node 1.1 to run the dev server
 *  node 0.10 to run tests

 Closing this gap is a WIP.
+In the meantime use nvm or nave to switch between the two.

 ### Building & Distributing